Hon. Sir George Cranfield Berkeley

 His next employment was the command of the Magnificent 74, serving the usual three-year stint as a Portsmouth guardship until the spring of 1789.
 He commissioned the thirty year-old Niger 32 in January 1791, going out to the West Indies before leaving her in August, and concurrently he held the office of the surveyor-general of the Ordnance from April 1789 until June 1795.

-Berkeley returned to sea in command of the Marlborough 74 in March 1793, taking part in the Channel fleet?s autumn cruise and in the chase of Rear-Admiral Vanstabel?s squadron on 18 November.
-The Marlborough paid dearly for her endeavours at the Battle of the Glorious First of June in 1794, being devastated by the Imp?tueuex and Mucius, and then raked by the Montagne, leaving her a dismasted hulk.
+Berkeley returned to sea in command of the Marlborough 74 in March 1793, taking part in the Channel fleet s autumn cruise and in the chase of Rear-Admiral Vanstabel s squadron on 18 November.
+After breaking through the French line the Marlborough paid dearly for her endeavours at the Battle of the Glorious First of June in 1794, being devastated by the Imp tueuex and Mucius, and then raked by the Montagne, leaving her a dismasted hulk.
 Such was her involvement in the thick of the action that she was even fired upon by two British ships, and her casualties numbering twenty-nine men killed and ninety wounded were the second highest in the fleet after the Brunswick.
 Berkeley was one of the injured with a langridge wound to the head which required him to be helped below, Lieutenant John Monkton deputising for him.

 Hoisting his flag in the Mars 74, Captain John Monkton, Berkeley joined the Channel fleet off Brest shortly after his promotion and took over a squadron operating off Portugal.
 During the campaign spawned by the breakout of the Brest fleet on 25 April 1799 he blockaded five Spanish sail of the line in Rochefort with six sail of the line until relieved by his senior, Rear-Admiral Charles Morice Pole.
 During the summer of 1800 he commanded the inshore squadron close in to the Black Rocks off Brest, although he drew the disapprobation of the commander-in-chief, Lord St. Vincent, for regularly failing to remain on that dangerous station throughout the night.
 Suffering still from gout, he soon requested permission to go ashore, which was granted.